eDokumenty/seo-summary/README.md

 Counts the number of links on a given page to the pages and how many pages pointing to this page.

-Plugin is an extension of another wtycznik Yoast SEO.
+Plugin is an extension of another plugin Yoast SEO.

 ## Installation ##